andreiolaru-ro/FLASH-MAS/notes.md

   * the entity B must have been declared (in the deployment) as a descendant of entity A
   * the configuration of a portable entity will be copied to all elements from the element where it has been declared down to its parent entity
   * actual entity instances will be created only for the copy inside the parent (entity C)
+  * TODO
+    * the case when a portable entity has no target where it can be ported in the present, but should be kept somewhere in the configuration to be ported to any legal targets that may be loaded dynamically later on

 **Parents**
   * parents specify where an entity can be declared (inside which other entity)